 “Flipping the script” per se and increasing self-efficacy and confidence in one’s spine through deadlifts during a vulnerable pain experience (instead of perpetuating fear and malignant beliefs that can potentially exacerbate symptoms over time) is about as good as it gets!

-Strength alone won’t prevent LBP, but I’ll take the sequella of SIMS (Safety In Me Signals, read here) produced through a progressively loaded deadlift approach over lying down motor control exercises any day of the week!
+Strength alone won’t prevent LBP, but I’ll take the sequala of Safety In Me Signals (SIMS) produced through a progressively loaded deadlift approach over lying down motor control exercises any day of the week!

 This article was written by Ben Geierman, SPT, CSCS.
 You can follow him on Instagram @medicinal_movement_rx